VeejayG98/Splitify/README.md

 1. Adding OAuth2 authentication login to Splitwise to directly push the generated bill to Splitwise.

+2. Select participants from my Splitwise friends list.

-2. Adding a Splashpage/Welcome page.
+3. Adding a Splashpage/Welcome page.